AstarNetwork/astar-docs/docs/learn/interoperability/xcm/building-with-xcm/xc-remote-transact.md

 ### Payment Asset

-At the moment, users can only specify the paymet asset via a `H160` address.
+At the moment, users can only specify the payment asset via a `H160` address.
 Even though the payment asset references an asset in the destination chain, the remote asset must have a local derivative.
 This will be updated and improved in the future so that users can specify asset multilocations directly.

 In case the user wants to pay using a local currency derivative (wrapped ASTR or SDN) on the destination chain, a specialized H160 address padded with zeroes,`0x0000000000000000000000000000000000000000`, should be used.